Small-World-Electronics/tamago/README.md

 If you're familiar with uxntal, here's a list of the things that work differently.

-#### Bitshifting

-I've replaced the single bitshift command with a `SHR` and `SHL` command.
-These work how you might expect.
-I find this a bit easier to work with, and think it will be a bit more beginner friendly.
-Perhaps the original command can be added as well just to have additional options.

 #### Push

 There is no `LIT` command.
 If you want to push a number on the stack, use the `#` syntactic sugar.